Media contacts

 - Exhibit Curation: Springs Preserve

-Project funding: The overall cost to relocate and restore the four cottages, and to design, develop and construct the Boomtown 1905 exhibit was approximately $6.5 million, funded primarily through proceeds from a Southern Nevada Public Lands Management Act grant for Parks, Trails and Natural Areas, sponsored by the City of Las Vegas.
+Project funding: The overall cost to relocate and restore the four cottages, and to design, develop and construct the Boomtown 1905 attraction was approximately $6.5 million, funded primarily through proceeds from a Southern Nevada Public Lands Management Act grant for Parks, Trails and Natural Areas, sponsored by the City of Las Vegas.
 Other funding and professional assistance was provided by the Springs Preserve Foundation, Commission for Cultural Affairs, State Historic Preservation Office, National Park Service, J.A.
 Tiberti Family, Cashman Family Foundation, the Nevada Chapter of the American Public Works Association, Las Vegas Rotary and Wells Fargo.

 Key features: